Dixie Valley toad: Threats

 While it is considered locally abundant within its extremely small range, environmentalist groups believe that it may be threatened by plans to build a binary cycle geothermal power plant, alleging that operations may degrade the marshland that it lives in by drying up the springs.

 As part of an environmental review performed by the Bureau of Land Management (BLM) prior to permitting approval, required by the National Environmental Policy Act (NEPA), an Aquatic Resources Monitoring and Mitigation Plan (ARMMP) was required to be developed before the project could begin construction.
 The purpose of the monitoring and mitigation plan is to ensure that significant adverse effects on aquatic resources (water resources, riparian and wetland vegetation, and aquatic special status species) do not occur.
 The ARMMP was developed in close coordination between the developer and the BLM prior to the BLM's finding of no significant impact in 2021.

 In April 2022, the Fish and Wildlife Service designated the Dixie Valley toad an endangered species on a temporary, emergency basis.
 The developer, Ormat Technologies, agreed in August to temporarily cease construction and later asked that the judge allow it to scale back its plans by 80%.
+A permanent decision to list the species as endangered was published and took effect on December 2, 2022.